pivotal-cf/bookbinder/README.md

 ### Running Tests

-To run bookbinder's rspec suite, use bundler like this: `bundle exec rspec`.
+To run bookbinder's rspec suite, install binstubs, then run the included rake task:

+Once: `bundle install --binstubs=bbin`

+Then at any time: `bbin/rake`